A young girl and a man with painted faces, at an outdoor festival.

 Festival franco-ontarien (Franco-Ontarian Festival)

-Location: Parc Major’s Hill (Major’s Hill Park), Ottawa
+Location: Major’s Hill Park, Ottawa

 Festival de la Curd (St-Albert Curd Festival)